Collaborative and applied professional learning strengthens teaching practice

 One example of this is an approach where groups of teachers identify a common ‘problem of practice’ and then visit a range of classrooms to collect data about the agreed problem.
 Using protocols to explore the data gathered, teachers then work together to identify practical improvements and reflect on their own practice.
 This approach empowers staff to collaborate in classroom observations ‘without judgement.’
 The characteristics of this practice ensure that professional learning within the school is constant and aligned to the school plan, driven by learner needs of the students.

-At Murray Farm Public School, professional learning is embedded into school routine.
+At Murray Farm Public School, professional learning is embedded into school routines.
 Learning Pods have been established as a collaboration and learning mechanism throughout school terms.
 Learning Pods focus on a vertical collaboration that combines members across stage and support teams.
 Learning Pods incorporate a book study on formative assessment strategies.

 Twice a term Pod teams meet to read, discuss, plan, reflect, share successes and failures, and collectively address problems.
 This creates a constant loop of knowledge sharing and collegiality.
 Peer observations, learning walks by executive and Instructional Rounds support the implementation of formative assessment.
 Learning Communities are designed to facilitate collaborative engagement around the learning needs of every student, teachers use syllabus outcomes and learning progressions to put faces on the data and collaboratively problem solve whilst sitting at the data wall.
 This reinforces the use of the syllabus as a mandatory document for teachers and the complimentary use of the progressions.
 Learning Design and Learning Communities are stage-based teams, designed to cross pollinate from Leaning Pods.